-All Year 11 faculty assessment tasks will be placed in the Variation of Routine book and on the electronic school calendar on SENTRAL at the beginning of each term, so staff are aware of student workloads throughout the year and can plan excursions and extracurricular activities accordingly.
-The Administration Officer and the Deputy Principal (Curriculum) will monitor this process.
+All HSC faculty assessment tasks will be placed in the Variation of Routine book and on the electronic school calendar on SENTRAL at the beginning of each term, so staff are aware of student workloads throughout the year and can plan excursions and extracurricular activities accordingly.
+The Deputy Principal (Curriculum) will monitor this process.

-Appendix C outlines the summarised assessment schedule for the Year 11 HSC course.
+Appendix C outlines the summarised assessment schedule for the HSC course.